oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 **\1**

+*   Click on "Clusters" and select a <Cluster>
+*   Click on the "Gluster Hooks" sub-tab

+**\1**

+1. Verify that it lists all the hooks in the cluster including the ones that are manually created
+2. Verify that "Enable" button is present for "Disabled" hooks and "Disable" button is present for "Enabled" hooks

+**\1**

 *   Manually create one or more hooks in the RHS servers from its back-end.
 *   Click on "Clusters" and select a <Cluster>
 *   Click on the "Gluster Hooks" sub-tab which will list all the hooks in the cluster.